Big data approach to Kazhdan-Lusztig polynomials: Structure B: Roots of KL polynomials: all roots

 We now compare the following two pictures, following the ideas in \cite{BaChDe-roots} and the references to various blogs therein.
 For other root plots of `famous' polynomials see {\eg} \cite{WuWa-jones-roots} (albeit this reference takes a quite different perspective).

-The first picture is the multiset of roots of the set of KL polynomials.
+\autoref{sec7-KL} is the multiset of roots of the set of KL polynomials.
 In formulas, we plot

-with the brightness indicating the density (bright=high density).
-The second plot is of the same type, but with a different set of polynomials in $1+\N[\vpar]$.
-For that plot, it was created using $293189$ polynomials in $1+\N[\vpar]$, with a randomly chosen degree in $\{1,\dots,15\}$ (the maximal degree of a KL polynomial for $\sym[11]$ is $15$), and then randomly chosen coefficients $\{0,\dots,61582\}$.
+with the brightness indicating the density (bright=high density; as before, this is a heat plot). \autoref{sec7-random} is of the same type, but with a different set of polynomials in $1+\N[\vpar]$.
+The plot was generated using $293189$ polynomials in $1+\N[\vpar]$, with a randomly chosen degree in $\{1,\dots,15\}$, and then randomly chosen coefficients $\{0,\dots,61582\}$.
 These numbers are chosen in this way because the total number of distinct KL polynomials for $\sym[11]$ is $293189$, the maximal degree is $15$, and the maximal coefficient is $61582$.
+In both cases, the right plot is a zoomed plot with a marked unit circle.